 For the Morty branches this needed to be generated outside Yocto as the recipe was not working well.
 It is a one time task to update U-Boot so you only need to build that once.
 Nevertheless, after Pyro U-Boot builds just fine as part of the image.

 We need an initramfs because some kernel modules need to be loaded late.
 To do this they can not be built-in.
-Unfortunately some of these modules are needed to access the sd card, where we have the root file system.
+Unfortunately some of these modules are needed to access the sd card, and we would like to be able to boot the root file system from there.
 To solve the chicken-egg problems, the initramsfs holds a copy of the necessary modules, loads these, then mounts the sd card.
 It then performs a switch_root, continuing the boot from the sd card as if nothing happened.
+However, in the simplest case everything is booted from the eMMC.

 Some people call initramfs initrd.
 Although they appear the same, they are different.
 Initramfs is a file system, Initrd a ram disk.
 Initramfs gets loaded into the kernel earlier.